Elise Stefanik: Tenure

 In 2020, Fortune magazine included Stefanik in its "40 Under 40" listing in the "Government and Politics" category.

 On May 19, 2021, Stefanik and all other House Republican leaders voted against establishing a January 6 commission to investigate the January 6 United States Capitol attack.
 Thirty-five Republican House members and all 217 Democrats present voted to establish such a commission.

+Stefanik announced in November 2025 that she would not seek re-election in 2026 and would instead run for Governor of New York.
+The following month, she announced that she was ending her gubernatorial campaign, but did not change her mind on not seeking reelection to the House of Representatives.